,

 Message sent from:

-Here at Lydgate, our goal is to encourage our children to be curious about the world around them and question what they see every day.
 Science is taught regularly throughout the school, beginning in Reception, and these lessons build up the children’s scientific skills and knowledge, equipping them with solid foundations for understanding the world.
-Through these lessons, the children are able to learn about a variety of biology, chemistry and physics topics, including plants and animals, everyday materials, light, sound, and earth and space.
+Through these lessons, the children are able to learn about a variety of biology, chemistry and physics topics, including Plants and Animals, Everyday Materials, Light, Sound, and Earth and Space.

 Reception - Science runs through the English lessons in Reception and the children are taught about materials, habitats, plants and water.
 Reception children are provided with lots of hands on learning opportunities, such as planting seeds, investigating whether materials are waterproof, and observing butterflies and chicks hatch and grow.